Sanah śpiewa poezyje

-Sanah śpiewa poezyje is the fourth studio album by Polish singer Sanah.
+Sanah śpiewa poezyje (English: Sanah sings poems) is the fourth studio album by Polish singer Sanah.
 It was released by Magic Records and Universal Music Polska on 25 November 2022.

 Sanah śpiewa poezyje is a combination of indie pop and sung poetry.
 The album was produced by Marek Dziedzic, Arkadiusz Kopera, Thomas Martin Leithead-Docherty (Tom Martin) and Jakub Galiński.

-It peaked at number one on the Polish albums chart and has been certified platinum by the Polish Society of the Phonographic Industry (ZPAV) on 30 November 2022.
+It peaked at number one on the Polish albums chart and has been certified diamond by the Polish Society of the Phonographic Industry (ZPAV) on 7 February 2024.

 On 13 October 2022, she released ten more singles, each modeled on poems by Polish national bards, including Adam Mickiewicz, Wisława Szymborska and Adam Asnyk.